Dinstein-Lab/SSP_manuscript/README.md

 - SSP_participants: demographics data of participants
 - merged_3nights: subset of data from participants who had simultaneous data from all devices in at least 3 nights.

 Files ending in git contain all available recordings.
-Files ending in clean include data after pre-processing to exclude nights with extreme sleep measure values.
+Files ending in clean include data after pre-processing to exclude nights with extreme sleep measures.
 Pre-processing python code is included in the notebooks directory to clarify criteria for data inclusion and exclusion.

 ### Python Notebooks
 All analysis were performed with Python code available in the included notebooks.
 Analysis steps include: